iganna/pannagram/README.md

 - Alexander Bezlepsky - Assistant

 **Testing:**
+- Anna Igolkina: Lead Tester
-- Anna Glushkevich - Testing on _A. lyrata_ genomes
+- Anna Glushkevich: Testing the alignment on _A. lyrata_ genomes
-- Elizaveta Grigoreva - Testing on _A. thaliana_ and _A. lyrata_ genomes
+- Elizaveta Grigoreva: Testing the alignment on _A. thaliana_ and _A. lyrata_ genomes
-- Jilong Ma - Testing on spider genomes
+- Jilong Ma: Testing the SV-graph on spider genomes
+- Alexander Bezlepsky: Testing the Pannagram's functionality on Rhizobial genomes

 **Resources:**
 - Logo was generated with the help of DALL-E